-Exercise is the most effective way to improve memory performance.
+Exercise is the most effective way to improve memory and attention.
 For years we have known that exercise seems to protect against memory disorders like Alzheimer's disease.
 People who exercise regularly are 50% less likely to develop dementia.
-Now we know one reason why: when we exercise, new brain cells are born in the hippocampus- the gateway to new memories.
+Now we know one reason why: when we exercise, new brain cells are born in the hippocampus- the brain's gateway to new memories.

 Use it or lose it:

 Even more interesting: animal models suggest that the cells that are born may die within a few days unless the brain is challenged to learn new information.
 That is, it appears that the cells are born “just in case” they are needed.
 When you both exercise and use your memory, the cells become permanent.So in order to improve memory function, It makes sense that we should BOTH exercise and engage in activities that challenge us to think and remember.
 Get the brain cells multiplying, then make sure those new cells stay around.